 Perceived Age of Pennsylvanian Trematopid Discoveries

-In the type species paper (Berman, Henrici, Brezinski, Kollar 2010), there is a chart (Fig. 3) showing geological age information of these three discoveries.
-Correlation of the species and climate is shown with sea level, precipitation, glacial frequency, and glacial extent.
-By using this chart, I made rough estimates of the perceived ages of these three species, +/- 3 million years apiece.
+In the type species paper (Berman, Henrici, Brezinski, Kollar, 2010), there is a chart (Fig. 3) showing geological age information of these three discoveries.
+The correlation between species and climate is shown using sea level, precipitation, glacial frequency, and glacial extent.
+Using this chart, I made rough estimates of the perceived ages of these three species, each within ±3 million years.

 302 myaNew MexicoAnconastes vesperus